My President: Music video

 The music video was shot on November 23, 2008, in Atlanta, Georgia, and features many supporters of Barack Obama holding placards with various names written on them including 50 Cent, T.I., Justin Timberlake, Ciara, Fort Minor, Styles of Beyond, Red1, Afu-Ra, Drake, Kanye West, Lil Wayne, Eminem, Kelly Rowland, Jay-Z, Rihanna, 2 Chainz, D4L, Chingy, Cassidy, Young Jeezy and Lil Mama.
 Other placards name famous world figures like Mahatma Gandhi and Che Guevara.
-The placards are meant to evoke those held by delegations at national political conventions; however, Hart elected to also include neighborhoods like Queensbridge and countries like Haiti, Israel and Iraq.
+The placards are meant to evoke those held by delegations at national political conventions; however, director Gabriel Hart elected to also include neighborhoods like Queensbridge and countries like Haiti, Israel and Iraq.
 The Israel placards caused offense to many Palestinians, including Governor and Muslims because of the 2008-2009 Gaza War.
 Young Jeezy bought his Lamborghini Murcielago for the music video in which he raps, "My president is black, my Lambo is blue".

-The video was directed by Gabriel Hart.
 The music video was released on January 16, 2009 in preparation for Obama's inauguration.
 It ranked at #44 on BET's Notarized: Top 100 Videos of 2009 countdown.